euler-xyz/ethereum-vault-connector/README.md

 Always include thorough tests when using the Ethereum Vault Connector to ensure it interacts correctly with your code.

-The Ethereum Vault Connector **has not yet undergone an audit** and should not be used in production.
+The Ethereum Vault Connector is currently undergoing security audits and should not be used in production.

 ## Known limitations